 If I knew then what I know now

-But I would ALSO tell him to spend just as much, if not more time learning about productivity, entrepreneurship and digital marketing.
+But I would ALSO tell him to spend just as much time learning about productivity, entrepreneurship and digital marketing.

 Make no mistake, when you become a freelance artist, you also become a self-employed entrepreneur.
-As a freelancer, it’s my opinion that your skills as an artist are actually less important than your skills in building and running a successful business.
+As a freelancer, it’s my opinion that your skills in building and running a successful business are as important as your artistic ability.

 Hey, I’m Christopher